msundaram03/Bank-Management-System/README.md

 # Bank-Management-System

-This program helps us to manage accounts in
+This program helps us to manage accounts in bank.